Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: Continuous group -cohomology

 \subsection{The discrete group case}

 In this paragraph we relate the group $L^p$-cohomology of certain discrete groups with the simplicial $L^p$-cohomo-\ logy of some simplicial complexes (Proposition \ref{simplicial_prop}).
-This is a standard material.
+This is standard material.
 We present it for completeness and also because its proof can be seen as a model for the general case.

 Let $X$ be a simplicial complex and let $X^{(k)}$ be the set of its $k$-simplices.
-We will always assume that $X$ has \emph{bounded geometry} \emph{i.e.}\! that there is an $N \in {\bf N}$ such that each simplex intersects at most $N$ simplices.
+We will always assume that $X$ has \emph{bounded geometry} \emph{i.e.}\! that there is an $N \in {\bf N}$ such that each simplex intersects at most $N$ simplices of arbitrary dimension (in other words, $X$ is finite-dimensional and uniformly locally finite).

 Let $C^{k,p}(X)$ be the Banach space of linear maps $u: {\bf R} X ^{(k)} \to {\bf R}$ such that

 The \emph{simplicial $L^p$-cohomology} of $X$ is the cohomology of the complex